tailscale-dev/tclip/README.md

 Wait a moment for it to connect to Tailscale and then check on it with `tailscale status`.
 Your new node named `paste` should show up in your tailnet.

+#### Updating

+To update tclip, first detach the portable service using `portablectl detach` after finding the list with `portablectl list`.
+Then delete the correlating `.raw` file in `/var/lib/portables`.
+Download a new one in its place and re-attach and re-enable the service.

 #### Backups